 ...and Education Type

 Appraisal Answers: What are The Different Levels of Appraiser?

 Level 1 Appraisal Trainee:

-This level is the beginning level for a career in appraisal.
+This level can also be referred to as Registered Appraiser, Apprentice Appraiser or Beginning Appraiser and is the beginning level for a career in appraisal.

 Level 2 Licensed Residential Appraiser: